 After running source ~/.zshrc, I can use:

-pomo search login # search all entries (case-insensitive)
+pomo search login # search all sessions (case-insensitive)

 The source code is available on GitHub.